tanakalian/workflow_objc/README.md

 - **CFString Handling.** Data variables are automatically created for all `CFString` instances present in the binary.

+For more details and usage instructions, see the [user guide](https://dev-docs.binary.ninja/guide/objectivec.html).

 ## Building

 This plugin can be built and installed separately from Binary Ninja via the